Application Deposit - Top

 Public Record - Top

-A collection of legal documents that are filed with the local government registry so that the public will know what liens, encumbrances or judgements may affect any piece of real estate.
+A collection of legal documents that are filed with the local government registry so that the public will know what liens, encumbrances or judgments may affect any piece of real estate.

 Purchase Agreement - Top